Provisional Driving Licence – A Complete Driver’s Guide

-Unfortunately you can’t take either your theory or practical test if you can’t produce your DVLA Provisional Licence.
+Unfortunately, you can’t take your theory or practical test if you don’t have your provisional licence.
 So, if you’ve lost it or it’s damaged, you must apply for a replacement (it will cost you £20 for that privilege).

 Your replacement licence might take up to 15 days to arrive in the post, so re-apply as soon as you notice that it is missing.
 If you haven’t received it by the time of your test, you must cancel and set a new date.
 You do this by contacting the Driver and Vehicle Standards Agency as soon as possible and asking for a new date.

 What Does a Provisional Licence Entitle Me to Do?

 You must not drive on a motorway with a provisional licence unless you are in a dual control car with a DVSA (Driver and Vehicle Standards Agency) approved driving instructor.

 - Drive a car under supervision from the age of 17 years.

 Vehicles other than cars